• Home

 Best Places To Stay In Bennington, VT In The Fall

-The Four Chimneys Inn is a gorgeous destination that really encapsulates New England charm and coziness.
+The Four Chimneys Inn is the best place to stay in Bennington, and it’s gorgeous property that really encapsulates New England charm and coziness.
 They advertise themselves as a mix between a charming inn and a boutique hotel, offering the best of both worlds.
 Located a short 5-minute drive from town center, each room is beautifully decorated, many with jetted tub and gas fireplace options.
 A full country breakfast is also included in your stay, and the grounds are beautifully landscaped.

-Click here to book your stay at Four Chimneys Inn in Bennington!
+🍁 Click here to check out the Four Chimneys Inn in Bennington

 7. Manchester

 Manchester is only about a 30-minute drive from Bennington, so you can combine these into one trip, but both deserve their own mentions.
-Manchester is a great little town to see some fall foliage, as well as take on a few hikes, do some outlet shopping, experience some great restaurants and also small-town charm.
+Manchester is one of my favorite places to experience fall foliage, and it’s also a great destination for shopping, dining, and local sightseeing.

 Best Things To Do In Manchester, VT In The Fall

-- Visit Hildene, the Lincoln family home, to see the amazing gardens, nature paths and admire the foliage views.
+→ Visit Hildene, the Lincoln family home, to see the amazing gardens, nature paths and admire the foliage views of the surrounding mountains.

-- Experience the Mount Snow Oktoberfest in nearby Dover (usually around Columbus weekend in October).
+→ Experience the Mount Snow Oktoberfest in nearby Dover (usually around Indigenous People’s weekend in October).

 Best Places To Stay In Manchester, VT In The Fall

-Click here to book your stay at the Kimpton Taconic in Manchester!
+🍁 Click here to check out the Kimpton Taconic in Manchester

 8. Waitsfield

 Another one of the best places to stay in Vermont in the fall is Waitsfield, which can be found in the Mad River Valley area.
-Waitsfield is home to one of the most beautiful inns in Vermont, the Featherbed Inn (see more on that below!), which makes for a perfect fall getaway in the Vermont countryside.
+Waitsfield is known for being a stop ski destination in Vermont, but it’s also specacular during fall foliage season, and has lots of great, cozy places to stay, too!

 Best Things To Do In Waitsfield, VT In The Fall

-- Grab some comforting pizza at American Flatbread.
+→ Grab some pizza at the very cozy American Flatbread.

 Best Places To Stay In Waitsfield, VT In The Fall

-Okay guys, I can’t talk about the best places to stay in Vermont in the fall and not mention the Featherbed Inn.
-This a truly spectacular New England B&B if you’re looking for a bit of a splurge on your foliage getaway.
-Each stay includes a farm-to-table breakfast, miles of walking trails to explore right on the grounds where you can admire the foliage without straying far, a hot tub for guests to enjoy and s’mores in the evenings.
+Featherbed Inn is a truly wonderful New England B&B if you’re looking for a bit of a splurge on your foliage getaway.
+Each stay includes a farm-to-table breakfast, miles of walking trails to explore right on the grounds where you can admire the foliage without straying far, a hot tub for guests to enjoy, and s’mores in the evenings.

 As the name suggests, each room is equipped with a featherbed topper on the mattress for a glorious night of sleep, and the rooms evoke New England coziness.
 The location is also excellent and close to the local restaurants.

-Click here to book your stay at the Featherbed Inn in Waitsfield!
+🍁 Click here to check out the Featherbed Inn in Waitsfield

 The Whitehorse Lodge is one of the best places in Vermont to stay in the fall for solo travelers and those on a budget.
 For solo travelers, this hotel offers inexpensive twin rooms, and for those on a budget, there are queen and king rooms available at a very fair rate.
 Rooms are decorated with a very cozy feel, and the hotel itself also feels special with a grand stone fireplace and leather sofas in the common area.